Coronavirus: Joe Biden Says He's Willing to Shut Down Country Again

 Biden’s remarks come one day after the former vice president pledged to implement a national mask mandate during his Democrat National Convention nomination acceptance speech.
 Days earlier, Biden said all Americans should wear masks “outside.”

-“Let’s institute a mask mandate nationwide,” he suggested.
+“Let’s institute a mask mandate nationwide,” he proposed.
 “Every single American should be wearing a mask when they are outside for the next three months at a minimum.”

+Re-shutting down the country, something President Donald Trump has opposed, would be a move at least some Americans could potentially disagree with.

 .